Lionsberg/lionsberg-wiki/Lionsberg Trust Manifesto.md

 - [[The Corruption of Church and State - Jordan Nicholas & Bill Larson - EP 2]]
 - [[Our Journey Towards Lionsberg - Jordan Nicholas and Bill Larson - EP 3]]
 - [[Food Security, Chemical Ag Wars, and Planetary Regeneration - Klaus Mager - EP 4]]
 ## Wrapping Up the Old Life, and Beginning the New

 In Q3 2023, as Jordan approached the statute of limitations on the civil rights and corruption claims arising from the destruction of 2019 through 2021 and prepared to weather the storms ahead, he moved his family to a new home base in the mountains of North Idaho, filed a civil rights and corruption lawsuit against the County in federal court, prepared to file bankruptcy to wrap the tens of millions of dollars of claims and counter claims from his old life in a transparent public container, and looked ahead to public broadcasting and resource raising.

+During the Winter of 2023 / 2024, the remaining energy from [[The 7 Year Window of Preparatory Work and Learning]] was allowed to finish falling to the ground, in preparation for the launch of the [[10 Year Grand Strategy]] in the Spring of 2024.

 ## Pattern Integrity

 The [[Fundamental Tone]], which unifies all aspects of the System, Pattern, and Community, is [[Love]], flowing from the [[Spirit of God]].  [[Absolute And Unconditional Love]] encompasses and calls forth all other [[Values]], such as Truth, Justice, Stewardship, Wisdom, Goodness, and Beauty, and the full panoply reflected in the [[The Lionsberg System of Values]].